 FC have got bragging rights over the Wanderers having won or drawn the past seven editions of the Derby.
 This year both sides are excited about their chances, and you can enjoy the action when streaming the games live online.

 Sydney FC vs Wanderers Preview

-A League Live TV
+A League Live TV (Sydney time)

 Shown as Sydney time, adjust for regional difference.
 Sydney Derby TV replay available on Fox Sports in the days after the match has concluded.

 While you can find this edition of the Wanderers v Sydney FC on Free to Air TV (ABC), Fox Sports 5 (Foxtel/Kayo) will provide the most complete coverage to include every game live, in HD and ad-break free during play, as well as Match Replays throughout the week and the option to watch the A League online.

 So if you’re a resident of Australia you may wish to consider the 14 day Kayo Sports free trial which has no lock-in contract so you can check out the service and leave if it doesn’t offer what you’re looking for.
 Kayo will broadcast every A-League match live, and if you have to be out and about you can simply stream Sydney FC vs Wanderers free to an eligible mobile device within minutes of getting started.

 Sign up to Kayo’s FREE 14 day trial offer

 Watch the best Live and On Demand action from some of Australia’s most watched sports.
 Stream AFL, Supercars, NRL, MotoGP, Formula 1 and more with Kayo’s 14 Day Free trial now!